-Accuracy is a measure of how close your experimental measurements agree with known values.
+Accuracy is a measure of how closely your experimental measurements agree with known values.
 The closer your measurements are to the known value, the more accurate the measurement.

-If you think of the known value as the bullseye on a target, accurate shots (or measurements) would be where the average of your shots would be at or near the bullseye.
+If you think of the known value as the bullseye on a target, accurate shots (or measurements) mean the average of your shots is at or near the bullseye.
 The shots in this picture are accurate, but they are all over the target.
 This brings up the concept of precision.

 What Is Precision?

 Precision is a measure of how close your experimental measurements agree with each other.
 The closer each measurement is to the other measurements, the more precise your measurement.